 This course covers analyzing, planning, organizing, researching, and writing correspondence, reports, and presentations for specific work-related audiences, and includes integrating data and graphics into work-related documents and presentations.

-Prerequisites: ENG101 with a grade of C, or better.
+Rio Salado College: 3 credits Prerequisites: ENG101 with a grade of C, or better.
+May be substituted for either World or British Literature

 ENH 110 INTRODUCTION TO LITERATURE